The Best Italian Appetizer Recipes

 Whether you're throwing a dinner party or just want to indulge in a cozy Italian night at home, this collection of Italian appetizer recipes is sure to keep you and your taste buds satisfied.
 From classic antipasto to easy finger food, these delicious Italian appetizers are perfect for your next get-together.

-These appetizers, or 'antipasto' as they're known in Italy, are much more than mere starters.
+Appetizers, or 'antipasto' as they're known in Italy, are much more than mere starters.
 They set the stage for the main course while introducing you to the unique taste of Italian cuisine.

 • Many of these recipes are easy enough for a beginner cook to make.